-- The specific outcomes, indicators and questions that are relevant to the particular project (as before, some of these will correspond to the LIFT logframe); - What is working, what is not working, and why; - Learning and improving interventions based on this; and - Generating useful evidence from their projects that can inform policy and practice.
+- The specific outcomes, indicators and questions that are relevant to them and their particular project (as for before some of these will correspond to the LIFT logframe); - What is working, what is not working and why; - Learning and improving interventions based on this; and - Generating useful evidence from their projects that can inform policy and practice.

-The project level MEAL Framework will hinge on the main components: (1) a project Theory of Change; (2) a project Measurement Plan (MP), and (3) a project Evaluation and Learning Plan (ELP).
+The project level M&E/Learning Framework will hinge on 3 main components: (1) a project Theory of Change; (2) a project Evaluation and Learning Plan; and (3) a project Measurement Plan.
 These components are described below.
 The Annexes present templates with examples of each.